The chariot heads quietly to the repair shop as Ireland loudly cheers second place

 They roared approval of Irish tackles and turnovers.
 They howled with rage at the merest suggestion of English high tackles, especially if Johnny Sexton’s head was on the receiving end.

-Even the last-minute announcement that’s Ireland Jamie Heaslip would miss the game with injury, to be replaced by Peter O’Mahony, had been greeted as if it was a tactical masterstroke.
+Even the last-minute announcement that Ireland's Jamie Heaslip would miss the game with injury, to be replaced by Peter O’Mahony, had been greeted as if it was a tactical masterstroke.
 And well it might have been, because in a team of heroes, O’Mahony was to prove man of the match.

 Perhaps uniquely in world sport, rugby supporters of Ireland and England compete for the low moral ground.
 When in optimistic mood, the English boast about how low their chariot swings.
 Likewise, when happy, Irish supporters celebrate the depressed altitude of the Fields of Athenry.